truthcoin/blocksize-market/README.md

 Read details and future in the project documentation

-What is the Blocksize Element?
+Which Element is this?
 -----------------------

-Blocksize Market is a version of Bitcoin where user-activities are limited to the following:
+"Blocksize Market" is a version of Bitcoin where a great deal of functionality has been removed.
+User-activities are limited to the following:

-1. Deposit Bitcoin (xfer coins, from the Bitcoin mainnet, to this Sidechain).
+1. Deposit Bitcoin (ie: xfer coins, from the Bitcoin mainnet, to this Sidechain).
-2. Withdraw Bitcoin (xfer coins, from this Sidechain, to the Bitcoin mainnet).
+2. Withdraw Bitcoin (ie: xfer coins, from this Sidechain, to the Bitcoin mainnet).
-3. Buy shares.
+3. Buy shares (see below).
 4. Sell shares.
 5. Set final market prices.